hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Currencies, Virtual Goods and Achievements/Managing In App purchases.md

 ```

-*2.* And if we look at their account details (submit *Player > AccountDetailsRequest*) we can see our signup bonus has been awarded:
+*2.* Now that the PLAYER ONE is registered, we can look at their account details by submitting a *Player > [AccountDetailsRequest](/API Documentation/Request API/Player/AccountDetailsRequest.md)* we can see our signup bonus has been awarded:

 ```
 { "@class": ".AccountDetailsResponse",